Cataract Eye Surgery

 There have been many advances in the development of special intra-ocular lenses that correct for astigmatism and presbyopia in addition to myopia and hyperopia.
 These advances have allowed patients to strive for spectacle independence.
 There are a variety of lens options available; it is important to have a frank discussion with your surgeon to assess your visual needs and expectations.

-High end Swiss made Phacoemulsification machine (Oertli) and Japanese operating microscope (Takagi) is used to ensure 100 % precision.
+An end Swiss-made Phacoemulsification machine (Oertli) and a Japanese operating microscope (Takagi) are used to ensure 100 % precision.

 Lens implants